 - 1. Wait for deceleration delay associated with previous command to time out, thus ensuring that the tape is at rest.

-- 2. Set SYNCHRONOUS FORWARD COMMAND (SFC) and set WRITE STATUS (SWS) inputs true, starting tape motion.
+- Set SYNCHRONOUS FORWARD COMMAND (SFC) AND SET WRITE STATUS (SWS) inputs true, starting tape motion.

 - 3. Generate a pre-record delay as follows:

 - (a) Writing from BOT: 510 msec.

 - (b) Writing an EOF: 280 msec.

 - (c) Writing, not at BOT:

-- 1. Single gap head machine: 46 msec.
+- I. Single gap head machine: 46 msec.

-- 2. Dual gap head machine: 34msec.
+- 2. Dual gap head machine: 34 msec.

 - 4. Following the pre-record delay apply WRITE DATA STROBE (WDS) pulses and WRITE DATA inputs to transport.
 Each WDS strobes in the 7 or 9 bit data character to be written on the tape.
-The WDS frequency should be 10.0 KHz + 0.25% at 12.5 ips for 800 bpi recording.
-Frequencies for other combinations can be calculated by

-multiplying tape speed by density (ips x bpi = Hz),
+The WDS frequency should be 10.0 Khz + 0.25% at 12.5 ips for 800 bpi recording.
+Frequencies for other combinations can be calculated by multiplying tape speed by density. (ips x bpi = Hz)

+- 5. When the data block has been recorded, suppress the first 3 unneeded WDS pulses.

+- 6. During the fourth WDS apply the CRCC character to the WRITE DATA inputs.
+See below for information on generating the CRCC.
+After writing the CRCC suppress WDS for the remainder of the operation.